vangork/miniblog/README.md

 ```

 2.By default, Python3.4.3 has been intergraded with Ubuntu Server 14.04.4 LTS.
-But we need to install `pip` and `virtualenv` by the following command.
+But we need to install `pip` and `virtualenv` with the following command.

 ```bash
 # install pip